chrisd149/Open-Toontown-Launcher/README.md

 A .NET GUI launcher for Toontown Rewritten.

 ## Installing
 You must have a recent version of Visual Studio 19 installed in order to build the project solution, as well as MSBuild installed.
+You must also have CMake installed to build the project from the command line.

 Example steps to build the project with Visual Studio 2019 and MSBuild:
 ```